Written by Diogo Matos

 Percentage of total traffic from paid search (Google Ads + Bing Ads) over time

-These insights matters to Paid Media agencies targeting their sales efforts, allowing them to see how Canadian Shopify ad spend levels compare to other industries.
+This information is particularly useful for Paid Media agencies planning their outreach approach, allowing them to see how Canadian Shopify advertising budgets compare to other industries.

 | Metric | Current | Previous | Change |